yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 + User deletes their `BucketRequest` (BR) which "hangs" until finalizers have been removed and the BR can finally be deleted.
 + User deletes their `BucketAccessRequest` (BAR) which "hangs" until finalizers have been removed and the BAR can finally be deleted.
 + COSI central controller sees the BR.deleteTimestamp and the BAR.deleteTimestamp are set.
-+ COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer, and its Phase remains "Bound" (presumably).
++ COSI deletes the associated `Bucket`, which sets its deleteTimestamp but does not delete it due to finalizer.
-+ COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer, and its Phase remains "Bound" (presumably).
++ COSI deletes the associated `BucketAccess` (BA), which sets its deleteTimestamp but does not delete it due to finalizer.
 + Sidecar sees the deleteTimestamp set in the `BucketAccess` and gRPC calls the provisoner's _Revoke_ interface.
 + COSI unbinds the BA from the `Bucket`.
 + COSI checks for additional binding references and if there are any we stop processing the BR delete (but continue processing the BAR delete).
-+ When all the binding references in the `Bucket` have been removed, COSI sets the `Bucket`'s Phase to "Released".
-+ Sidecar sees `Bucket.Phase` = "Released" and knows the `Bucket.releasePolicy`.
++ Sidecar sees `Bucket.conditions[x].Reason` = "Released" and knows the `Bucket.releasePolicy`.
-+ If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s Phase to "Deleted"
++ If the release policy is "Delete", the sidecar gRPC calls the provisoner's _Delete_ interface, and upon successful completion, sets the `Bucket`'s `conditions[x].Reason to "Deleted"
 + If the release policy is "Retain" then the `Bucket` remains "Released" and it can potentially be reused.
-+ When the COSI controller sees the `Bucket`'s Phase is "Deleted", it deletes all the finalizers and the real deletions occur.
++ When the COSI controller sees the `Bucket`'s `conditions[x].Reason is "Deleted", it deletes all the finalizers and the real deletions occur.

 ---